-What is important is that you talk with them, find out what they are going though as well so they can be there to support you.
+What is important is that you talk with them, find out what they are going through as well so they can be there to support you.

 Describing where the pituitary gland is and what it normally does can be an important piece of information that helps your family or friends understand the seriousness of your condition.

-Pass on factual information that your healthcare team give to you so your family and friends can learn about the condition with you.
-Although the pituitary gland is close to the brain it is not part of the brain, so make that clear as it is worrying for anyone to hear the words ‘brain’ and ‘tumour’ in the same sentence.
+Pass on factual information that your healthcare team gives to you so your family and friends can learn about the condition with you.
+Although the pituitary gland is close to the brain it is not part of the brain, so make that clear as it is worrying for anyone to hear the words ‘brain’ and ‘tumor’ in the same sentence.

 Try not to shut people out.
 It is a natural coping mechanism to only give out the bare minimum of information, but the more you can share, the more you will have people there to support you.

-If you have children then you instinct may be to try to protect them and only give them very general information about your health.
+If you have children then your instinct may be to try to protect them and only give them very general information about your health.

 How much your children can understand of course depends on their age and also how much you know they can process.
-That said, do not under estimate how much your children may want to know or how much that they have understood.
+That said, do not underestimate how much your children may want to know or how much they have understood.

 Even with the best information being given the thought of a parent being ill can be very traumatic for a young person.